Reaching the Internet Majority

 Summary

-Design fast loading pages that perform the same in Internet Explorer and Firefox Mozilla browsers.
+Design fast loading pages that perform the same in all browsers and on as many different displays as possible.